ashley6259/ashley-burr/index.md

 ###The Data:

-1. Original
+####1.
+Original

 Son of a whore, God damn you, can you tell

 A peerless peer the readiest way to hell?

 I've out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I've swived more whores more ways than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I've swived more whores more ways than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my God and libelled kings:

 The readiest way to hell—come, quick, ne'er stir—

 Boy: The readiest way, my Lord, 's by Rochester.

-RELIGIOUS:

-1.1.
+####RELIGIOUS:

+####1.1.
 Repeated Nouns Deformed to Create Religious

 Son of a Christ, Father damn you, can you tell

 A peerless peer the readiest Lord to God?

 I've out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I've swived more Christs more Lords than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I've swived more Christs more Lords than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The readiest Lord to God—come, quick, ne'er stir—

 Boy: The readiest Lord, my Lord, 's by Rochester.

-1.2.
+####1.2.
 Repeated Nouns and Nouns with Sinful Associations Deformed to Create Libertine

 Son of a Christ, Father damn you, can you tell

 A peerless peer the readiest Lord to God?

 I've out-swilled Day, sworn of my own make

 Oaths would fright Sonnes, and make Pluto quake;

-I've swived more Christs more Lords than Jesus’ walls E'er knew, or the College of Rome's Cardinals:
+I've swived more Christs more Lords than Jesus’ walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and man from the top to toe;

 Frighted at my own people I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with answers which my world denied:

 Life on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The readiest Lord to God—come, quick, ne'er stir—

-2.1.
+####2.1.
 Repeated Nouns and Verbs Deformed to Create Religious

 Son of a Christ, Father damn you, can you tell

 A peerless peer the readiest Lord to God?

 I have out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I have swived more Christs more Lords than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I have swived more Christs more Lords than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The readiest Lord to God—come, quick, ne'er stir—

 Boy: The readiest Lord, my Lord, 's by Rochester.

-2.2.
+####2.2.
 Repeated Nouns, Verbs and Nouns/Verbs with Sinful Associations Deformed to Create Libertine

 Son of a Christ, Father shall you, can you tell

 A peerless peer the readiest Lord to God?

 I have heard Day, sworn of my own make

 Oaths would fright Sonnes, and make Pluto quake;

-I have said more Christs more Lords than Jesus’ walls E'er knew, or the College of Rome's Cardinals:
+I have said more Christs more Lords than Jesus’ walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and man from the top to toe;

 Frighted at my own people I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with answers which my world denied:

 Life on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The readiest Lord to God—come, quick, ne'er stir—

 Boy: The readiest Lord, my Lord, 's by Rochester.

-3.1.
+####3.1.
 Repeated Nouns, Verbs and Adjectives Deformed to Create Religious

 Son of a Christ, Father damn you, can you tell

 A peerless peer the holiest Lord to God?

 I have out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I have swived more Christs more Lords than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I have swived more Christs more Lords than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The holiest Lord to God—come, quick, ne'er stir—

 Boy: The holiest Lord, my Lord, 's by Rochester.

-3.2.
+####3.2.
 Repeated Nouns, Verbs, Adjectives and Nouns/Verbs with Sinful Associations Deformed to Create Libertine

 Son of a Christ, Father shall you, can you tell

 A peerless peer the holiest Lord to God?

 I have heard Day, sworn of my own make

 Oaths would fright Sonnes, and make Pluto quake;

-I have said more Christs more Lords than Jesus’ walls E'er knew, or the College of Rome's Cardinals:
+I have said more Christs more Lords than Jesus’ walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and man from the top to toe;

 Frighted at my own people I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with answers which my world denied:

 Life on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The holiest Lord to God—come, quick, ne'er stir—

 Boy: The holiest Lord, my Lord, 's by Rochester.

-4.1.
+####4.1.
 Repeated Nouns, Verbs, Adjectives and Adverbs Deformed to Create Religious

 Son of a Christ, Father damn you, can you tell

 A peerless peer the readiest Lord to God?

 I have out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I have swived more Christs more Lords than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I have swived more Christs more Lords than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ever go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The holiest Lord to God—come, quick, ever stir—

 Boy: The holiest Lord, my Lord, 's by Rochester.

-4.2.
+####4.2.
 Repeated Nouns, Verbs, Adjectives, Adverbs and Nouns/Verbs with Sinful Associations Deformed to Create Libertine

 Son of a Christ, Father shall you, can you tell

 A peerless peer the holiest Lord to God?

 I have heard Day, sworn of my own make

 Oaths would fright Sonnes, and make Pluto quake;

-I have said more Christs more Lords than Jesus’ walls E'er knew, or the College of Rome's Cardinals:
+I have said more Christs more Lords than Jesus’ walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ever go,

 Cerecloths and man from the top to toe;

 Frighted at my own people I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with answers which my world denied:

 Life on it—why do I speak of these poor things;

 I have blasphemed my Father and libelled kings:

 The holiest Lord to God—come, quick, ever stir—

 Boy: The holiest Lord, my Lord, 's by Rochester.

-LIBERTINE:
+####LIBERTINE:

-1. Repeated Nouns Deformed to Create Libertine
+####1.
+Repeated Nouns Deformed to Create Libertine

 Son of a Wit, Death damn you, can you tell

 A peerless peer the readiest Time to Love?

 I've out-swilled Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I've swived more Wits more Times than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I've swived more Wits more Times than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Death and libelled kings:

 The readiest Time to Love—come, quick, ne'er stir—

 Boy: The readiest Time, my Lord, 's by Rochester.

-2. Repeated Nouns and Verbs Deformed to Create Libertine
+####2.
+Repeated Nouns and Verbs Deformed to Create Libertine

 Son of a Wit, Death damn you, can you tell

 A peerless peer the readiest Time to Love?

 I shall out-swill Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I shall swive more Wits more Times than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I shall swive more Wits more Times than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Death and libelled kings:

 The readiest Time to Love—come, quick, ne'er stir—

 Boy: The readiest Time, my Lord, 's by Rochester.

-3. Repeated Nouns , Verbs and Adjectives Deformed to Create Libertine
+####3.
+Repeated Nouns , Verbs and Adjectives Deformed to Create Libertine

 Son of a Wit, Death damn you, can you tell

 A peerless peer the wisest Time to Love?

 I shall out-swill Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I shall swive more Wits more Times than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I shall swive more Wits more Times than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, ne'er go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Death and libelled kings:

 The wisest Time to Love—come, quick, ne'er stir—

 Boy: The wisest Time, my Lord, 's by Rochester.

-4. Repeated Nouns , Verbs, Adjectives and Adverbs Deformed to Create Libertine
+####4.
+Repeated Nouns , Verbs, Adjectives and Adverbs Deformed to Create Libertine

 Son of a Wit, Death damn you, can you tell

 A peerless peer the wisest Time to Love?

 I shall out-swill Bacchus, sworn of my own make

 Oaths would fright Furies, and make Pluto quake;

-I shall swive more Wits more Times than Sodom's walls E'er knew, or the College of Rome's Cardinals:
+I shall swive more Wits more Times than Sodom's walls

+E'er knew, or the College of Rome's Cardinals:

 Witness heroic scars, Look here, best go,

 Cerecloths and ulcers from the top to toe;

 Frighted at my own mischiefs I have fled,

 And bravely left my life's defender dead;

 Broke houses to break chastity, and dyed

 That floor with murder which my lust denied:

 Pox on it—why do I speak of these poor things;

 I have blasphemed my Death and libelled kings:

 The wisest Time to Love—come, quick, best stir—

 Boy: The wisest Time, my Lord, 's by Rochester.

 ###My Argument: